Brobz/nuca_script/README.md

 ## **Loops**

-You might be wondering how to quickly print out all of the values of an integer array with size 100 without writing either one gigantic line or 100 individual _print_ statements...
+You might be wondering how to quickly print out all of the values of an integer array with size 100 without writing either one gigantic line or 100 individual `print` statements...

 Loops, my friend!
 One of the most essential tools on the programmer's toolkit, these bad boys will not only allow you to perform actions that before seemed unachiavable, they can also do it in very few lines of code!

-The most basic loop in NucaScript is what is commonly referred to as a _while loop_:
+The most basic loop in NucaScript is what is commonly referred to as a `while` loop:

     i = 0;